-The topmost layer of the road pavement directly exposed to traffic is called is called wearing course or surfacing.
+The topmost layer of the road pavement directly exposed to traffic is called wearing course or surfacing.

-It may consist of one or more number of layers in case of flexible pavements.
-A good wearing course should be impervious and weather resisting. it should be able to resist abrasive action of the traffic.
+It may consist of one or more layers in case of flexible pavements.
+A good wearing course should be impervious and weather resisting. it should be able to resist the abrasive action of the traffic.